 - 2 cups finely chopped cold lamb

-- 2 cups diced cooked sweet potato, cooled
+- 2 cups cooked sweet potato, cooled and diced

 - 4 spring onions chopped